idanmoradarthas/DataScienceUtils/README.md

 ## Installation Guide

-Data Science Utils is compatible with Python 3.9 or later.
 Here are several ways to install the package:

 ### 1. Install from PyPI (Recommended)